 The plane was a MD-83 aircraft built in 1992, manufactured by McDonnell Douglas, which became a part of Boeing.
-Within hours, the law firm had hired aviation experts, while vessels, and private boats which combed for debris in a fourmile-wide search for clues and remains.
+Within hours, the law firm had hired aviation experts, while teams of NTSB investigators boarded Coast Guard ships, Navy vessels, and private boats which combed for debris in a fourmile-wide search for clues and remains.

 Clifford Law Offices hired experts to look into the design of the aircraft, previous problems with that particular model and the various parts that could have been defective.
 Clifford Law Offices took more than 100 depositions of engineers and design people from McDonnell Douglas and Boeing.
-News started filtering of a plane crash in the Pacific Ocean After three years of questioning, it was determined that the horizontal stabilizer had jammed, causing the plane to go into a dive.
+After three years of questioning, it was determined that the horizontal stabilizer had jammed, causing the plane to go into a dive.
 Mounted on the tail of the plane, the stabilizer controls the pitch of the nose and keeps it from heading downward.
 A jackscrew, relatively small compared to the size of this large aircraft, had caused an enormous and avoidable loss of life.
 The aircraft had clearance to make an emergency landing in Los Angeles, but it did not do so.
 Flight 261 plunged 20,000 feet into the Pacific Ocean about 20 miles north of Los Angeles International Airport near Point Mugu.